 Bringing Tropical Plants Indoors

 Not all tropical plants make good houseplants (very often you just don't have the growing conditions tropical plants need to continue thriving), but there are plenty that do.
 If you want to grow tropical plants indoors, start prepping them before you bring them inside.
 Carefully inspect each plant for any sign of pests or diseases and treat accordingly.
 You might also want to cut back larger plants by one-third to one-half to make them a more manageable size.

 Once indoors, find the brightest window in your home and make space for your plants to settle in, ensuring they're away from cold drafts or excessive heat sources (like a radiator).
 Bringing your plants indoors while the windows are still open at night will give them the best chance of acclimating slowly and successfully.
 If your home doesn't have a sunny window, use artificial grow lights to mimic those necessary rays.
 Keep a spray bottle handy and mist your plants daily to increase humidity levels.

 Some great tropical candidates for growing indoors in winter include angel's trumpet, banana tree, begonia, and mandevilla.
 Your plants probably won't bloom, but they should survive with minimal stress.

 Letting Tropical Plants Go Dormant in Containers

-Move the containers to a cool, dark spot that will stay above freezing, but below about 50 degrees F. Check them periodically, to see if they need a... small drink of water, but water sparingly.
-You can resume regular watering about the same time you begin to start seeds.
-At that point, you should see new growth starting and you should move the containers into the light.
-(Don't move them directly into bright light immediately or your could burn the tender, new leaves.)
-When you see several inches of new growth, you can also give your tropical plants a little fertilizer.
-Start to harden them off, after all danger of frost.
+Move the containers to a cool, dark spot that will remain above freezing but below 50 degrees Fahrenheit.
+Inspect the plant's moisture periodically, but water only sparingly if dry.
+You can resume regular watering about the same time you begin to start seeds indoors.
+At that point, you'll see new growth starting, so move the containers into a sunny location (don't move the plants directly into bright light immediately to avoid burning tender, new leaves).
+When you see several more inches of new growth appear, apply a light dose of fertilizer.
+Begin to harden off the plants after the danger of frost has passed.